Chang-Tai Hsieh

-Chang-Tai Hsieh (born 1970) is a Taiwanese-American development economist.
+Chang-Tai Hsieh (born 1970) is a Taiwanese-American economist.
 He researches factors that constrain economic productivity and the causes of economic growth in East Asia.
 Hsieh's work with Enrico Moretti on the housing supply restrictions has been influential in policy debates on land use regulation.

 Hsieh is the Phyllis and Irwin Winkelreid Distinguished Service Professor of Economics at the University of Chicago.
 He is a member of the American Academy of Arts and Sciences and the Academia Sinica.
 He is a founding director of the International Growth Centre at the London School of Economics.

 Career

 Hsieh was born in Taiwan around 1970, where his father worked as an aviation engineer at Tainan Air Base.
 He grew up in Singapore, then Iran, and then Paraguay after his father lost his job in the Iranian Revolution.
 In 1990, he worked at Taiwan Semiconductor Manufacturing Corporation.

 Hsieh started college in 1986 at The Clarkson School, a one-year program at Clarkson University for gifted students.
 He, then, received a B.A. in economics with high honors from Swarthmore College in 1991, and a Ph.D. in economics from the University of California, Berkeley, in 1998.
 He was a professor at Princeton from 1998 to 2003, and a professor from 2003 to 2008 at UC Berkeley, before moving to Chicago.